mikkel-sc/workshop-ai-coding-oct-2025/README.md

 ## Claude skills

+TODO:

-TODO: demo a skill that knows about frontend standards, and examples, and can fix the problem.
+- demo a skill that knows about frontend standards, (using examples)
+- fix the problem with the skill.
+- Also Claude can generally look through the codebase and find and plan using the skill
+- Create an extensive plan and write it out
+- Work on the plan in parallel (as there are updated for redux and fetch in seperate pages)